 If you believe you are a U.S. citizen, you'll want a document to prove it.

-If you were born on U.S. soil and there is a record of your birth, a standard U.S. birth certificate issued by a state government is your primary proof of U.S. citizenship.
+If you were born on U.S. soil (a U.S. state or a U.S. territory, meaning Puerto Rico, the U.S. Virgin Islands, or Guam) and there is a record of your birth, a standard U.S. birth certificate issued by a state government is your primary proof of U.S. citizenship.
 (Birth certificates issued by hospitals are not official records and do not serve as proof of citizenship.)

 If you were naturalized in the United States, you will have a naturalization certificate.